 What’s the Best Time to Get Wisdom Teeth Removed?

-- At the start of summer break: I always recommend getting it done when life is simple, your health is good, stress is low, have someone to take care of you, and have time to find a great surgeon (and not settle for a last minute choice).
+I always recommend getting it done when life is simple, your health is good, stress is low, you have someone to take care of you, and have time to find a great surgeon (and not settle for a last minute choice).
 For most people, this time is during one of the summer breaks in high school.
 If you’re not lucky enough to have already had it done in high school, that’s okay—try to stick to the same guidelines when finding the ideal time.
 I will say that In my 30 years of dentistry, I’ve noticed wisdom teeth complications always happen right before a major life event, like a big exam, date, or wedding—so don’t delay!

 How Long Can I Wait to Get Them Removed?